MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 4. Wait for script execution to complete; in case there are any issues, contact Microsoft Support.

-5. After script execution, users will not see any changes when this change is implemented.
+5. After script execution, users won't see any changes when this change is implemented.

 #### Step 8 (Only required for SharePoint Server 2013): Give New App Principal QueryAsUserIgnoreAppPrincipal permission
 <a name="step10"> </a>